jonathanabennett/jonathanabennett.github.io/content/blog/robotics-competitions.md

 purchased.
 When possible, it also included cheaper alternatives, where possible, and timelines which would allow us to spread the costs out.

-These proposals ranged from roughly $15,000 in a year up to nearly $90,000 in year for a major program expansion.
+These proposals ranged from roughly $15,000 for a smaller launch year up to nearly $90,000 in year for a major program expansion.
 In both schools, versions of my proposal were accepted with minimal modifications because of the detail and planning put into them.

 ## Long Term Projects
 A successful robotics program, particularly a robotics competition program, is built over a series of years rather than